microsoft/vscode-docs-authoring/docs-preview/README.md

 To install both Docs Preview and Docs Markdown, along with other useful extensions for authoring Markdown for docs.microsoft.com, install the [Docs Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack).

+## Known Issues

+1. Alerts are styled incorrectly.
+A fix for this issue is under development.

 <!--
 ## Supported markdown snippets